 This has opened up new ways of understanding chronic respiratory symptoms and novel therapeutic approaches.

 Several studies have provided experimental evidence of glial cell involvement in chronic cough and phlegm production.
 For example, a study on animal models of chronic cough showed that inflammation in the brainstem mediated by activated microglia increased cough reflex sensitivity.
+Guinea pigs and the guinea pig are widely used as key preclinical models for studying cough mechanisms, airway nerve complexity, neuroinflammation, and cough hypersensitivity phenomena.
+Mouse lungs are also used as important models to investigate neuroimmune interactions and the role of lung tissue in cough hypersensitivity.

 This study used pharmacological agents to inhibit microglial activation, which reduced cough frequency and severity and showed a direct link between microglial activity and chronic cough.
+In addition to animal models, the human sensory neuronal model is used to study airway sensory neuron responses, neuroplasticity, and neuroinflammation relevant to chronic cough.

 Another study looked into the role of astrocytes in a model of chronic bronchitis.
 The study showed that astrocytes in the brainstem were activated in response to chronic bronchial inflammation.
 This activation was associated with increased levels of pro-inflammatory cytokines in the CNS which correlated with mucus production and increased cough reflex.
 These findings suggest that astrocytes are involved in maintaining and exacerbating chronic respiratory symptoms through neuroinflammatory pathways.

-Glial Cells and Phlegm Production through Neuroinflammation
+Glial Cells, Cough Reflex Sensitivity, and Phlegm Production through Neuroinflammation

 Glial cells influence phlegm production through several mechanisms involving neuroinflammation.
 Firstly, activated glial cells release pro-inflammatory cytokines and chemokines, which enhance the overall inflammatory response in the CNS and periphery.